Interpretable models for forecasting high-dimensional functional time series: Japanese subnational age-specific mortality rates

-where $\{\varepsilon_{it,j}\}$ are independent and identically distributed variables with zero mean and unit variance, and $\sigma_t(u_j)$ allows heteroskedasticity.
-Because of monotonic increasing beyond age 65, we consider a $P$-spline with monotonic constraint \citep{Wood94}.
-Computationally, the \verb|smooth.demogdata| function in the demography package \citep{Hyndman25} is used.
+where $\ln(\cdot)$ represents the natural logarithm, $\{\varepsilon^g_{it,j}\}$ are independent and identically distributed variables with zero mean and unit variance, and $\sigma^g_t(u_j)$ allows heteroskedasticity; for different ages, the variance term may be different.
+The smoothing step helps improve point forecast accuracy.
+Since conformal prediction is model-agnostic, it is insensitive to whether the original or smoothed log mortality rates are used.
+Due to the increasing monotonicity in mortality beyond age 65, we consider a $P$-spline with monotonic constraint \citep{Wood94}.
+Computationally, the \verb|smooth.demogdata| function in the demography package with the default parameters in \Rlogo \citep{Hyndman25} is used.
+This function is capable of modeling sparsely observed data.

 In Figures~\ref{fig:1c} and~\ref{fig:1d}, we display smoothed $\log$ mortality rates for Okinawa.
-Not only do smoothing techniques help address missing values and mortality rates that exceed one, but they also enhance forecast accuracy.
+Not only do smoothing techniques help address missing values and mortality rates that exceed one, but they also enhance forecast accuracy \citep[see, e.g.,][]{HS09}.